Ahmed Mansi: Death

-Actor Mohamed Ramadan attended his funeral, he said that it was a funeral of a hero who knows the real meaning of being an Egyptian.
-He said that he met Colonel Mansy twice during his enlistment in the Egyptian armed forces.
+Funeral and honour

-Honour
+Actor Mohamed Ramadan attended his funeral; he said that it was a funeral of a hero who knows the real meaning of being an Egyptian.
+He said that he met Colonel Mansy twice during his enlistment in the Egyptian Armed Forces.

 President Abdel Fattah el-Sisi inaugurated a floating bridge called "Martyr Ahmed Mansy" connecting the Eastern and Western shores of the Suez Canal in Zone 6 in the Ismailia Governorate, achieving integration with ferries and undersea tunnels.

 el-Sisi also drew a comparison between Colonel Ahmed Mansy and Hesham Ashmawi, and said there is a huge difference between Mansy and Ashmawy, stressing that both were officers of the same Army Special Forces unit, but one of them chose to betray the country, while the other remained loyal.